 -Insistence on quality verbal communication through questioning and class discussion.

 -Promotion of independence and resilience by ensuring the level of challenge is ambitious yet appropriate.

--Insistence on high quality literacy teaching of reading, writing, spelling and grammar that is at the heart of our teaching.
+-Insistence on high quality literacy teaching of reading, writing, spelling and grammar that is at the heart of our pedagogy.